microsoft/vscode-docker/README.md

 docker login exampleazurecontainerregistry.azurecr.io
 ```

-and respond with the username and password from Azure.
+and respond with the username and password specified by Azure.

 ### I'm on Linux and get the error "Unable to connect to Docker, is the Docker daemon running?"